himanshu140505/PYTHON/tkinter.md

 Tkinter is a standard GUI library for Python which provides a fast adn easy way to create desktop applications.
+                            OR
+Tkinter is a built-in library in Python for creating graphical user interface(GUIs).
+You can use it to design desktop applications with familier elements like buttons, windows, menus, and more.
+It also allows you to build interactive programs that user can navgate visually.

+There are many alternatives of Tkinter namely PyQt, Kivy, wxPython and GTK+

 root = tk.Tk(screenName = None, baseName = None, className = 'Tk', useTk=1)
 mainloop()